 A chatbot, on the other hand, uses artificial intelligence and marketing automation to answer questions and guide prospects toward a conversion.
 Some chatbots are so well-crafted that a user can’t even tell they’re talking to a robot.
 If you’ve ever engaged in a customer service chat on a major retailer website (or even some small-business company sites), chances are you were talking to a robot.

-That’s the trick with web chat, blending the personalization of live chat with the efficiency of a bot.
-HubSpot makes this easy with its Chatflows and Workflow functions.
-The first preliminary questions — generally asking a visitor for their name and email address or other identifying contact information — can be handled by the chatbot.
+This can be accomplished in a variety of ways.
+For example, preliminary questions — such as asking a visitor for their name and email address or other identifying contact information — can be handled by the chatbot.
 This information is automatically captured in the CRM, which makes lead nurturing practically automatic.
 Once the chatbot has gathered enough data, it initiates a Live Chat conversation with a living, breathing human being.
 Chatflows even allows brands to customize the chatbot messages based on the type of visitor to the site or what time of day (or night) they’re visiting.

 Chatbots and live chat increase conversions